Paula Radcliffe: Doping allegations

 Reflecting upon the scepticism created by incidents of doping, she said "You have to accept the situation...it would be great if we could win the battle against doping and have testing that was 100 per-cent reliable, but I don't think that will happen in my competitive career."
 She has previously asked for the results of a blood test taken at the London Marathon to be made public, saying that she had "absolutely no objection to my test being released".

 In 2015, in the wake of revelations of widespread doping in athletics, Radcliffe said that, unlike some other prominent British athletes, she would not be releasing her blood-test history, and discouraged other athletes from doing so.
 She was later indirectly identified as a suspected doper by MP Jesse Norman during a parliamentary inquiry into blood doping.
 In response, Radcliffe issued a statement in which she "categorically denied" cheating in any form and said she has "nothing to hide".
 Shortly afterwards, her three suspect test results were leaked, though Radcliffe still refused to release her complete blood-test history.
 In late November 2015, the IAAF declared that the accusations were "based on the gross misinterpretation of incomplete data".
 The UK Anti Doping Agency, having received Radcliffe's blood test history via the IAAF, stated that "UKAD has come to the same conclusion as the IAAF review that there is no case to answer".
-It is likely that the first suspicious off-score was caused by faulty equipment.
-The third suspicious off-score was the direct result of an altitude training trip in Kenya with Mo Farah and other British athletes.

 Personal life

 Radcliffe was born to Peter and Pat Radcliffe and is the grandniece of 1920 Olympic silver medallist Charlotte Radcliffe.
 Radcliffe met her husband Gary Lough, a former Northern Irish 1,500 m runner, when he was her lodger at Loughborough University.
 The pair married in 2001.
-She gave birth to her first child, daughter Isla, in 2007.
-Her second child, a son, Raphael, was born in 2010.
+They have a daughter (born 2007) and a son (born 2010).
 The family resides in Monte Carlo.